Deploy Portainer behind Traefik Proxy

 Deploying in a Docker Standalone scenario

-To deploy Portainer behind Traefik Proxy in a Docker standalone scenario we will use a Docker Compose file.
-In the following docker-compose.yml you will find the configuration of the Portainer Traefik with SSL support and Portainer Server.
+To deploy Portainer behind Traefik Proxy in a Docker standalone scenario you must use a Docker Compose file.
+In the following docker-compose.yml you will find the configuration for Portainer Traefik with SSL support and the Portainer Server.

 version: "3.3"